melosomelo/algorithms/trees/heap/README.md

 must be greater or equal than that of its parent.

 The most common form of a heap is a _binary heap_, which is nothing more than a heap in which each node has at most two children.
-Nevertheless, the we can have n-ary heaps, with n being any number greater or equal to 2.
+Nevertheless, we can have n-ary heaps, with n being any number greater or equal to 2.

 Overall, a heap is a good choice for any application that requires fast inserts